-Rule extraction from black box models is critical in domains that require model validation before implementation, as can be the case in credit scoring and medical diagnosis.
-Though already a challenging problem in statistical learning in general, the difficulty is even greater when highly nonlinear, recursive models, such as recurrent neural networks (RNNs), are fit to data.
-Here, we study the extraction of rules from second-order RNNs trained to recognize the Tomita grammars.
-We show that production rules can be stably extracted from trained RNNs and that in certain cases, the rules outperform the trained RNNs.
+Rule extraction from black-box models is critical in domains that require model validation before implementation, as can be the case in credit scoring and medical diagnosis.
+Though already a challenging problem in statistical learning in general, the difficulty is even greater when highly non-linear, recursive models, such as recurrent neural networks (RNNs), are fit to data.
+Here, we study the extraction of rules from second order recurrent neural networks trained to recognize the Tomita grammars.
+We show that production rules can be stably extracted from trained RNNs and that in certain cases the rules outperform the trained RNNs.